theforeman/forklift/docs/development.md

 :webpack_dev_server: false
 ```

-If you are planning to make changes to the Webpack code or you want to access the app via HTTPS, follow the [advanced webpack instructions](#webpack).
+If you are planning to make changes to the Webpack code or you want to access the app via HTTPS (forwarded to the host on port 4430), follow the [advanced webpack instructions](#webpack).

 Now compile webpack: